Rookie of the Year Award

 The Rookie of the Year Award, often abbreviated to RoY, is given to the best rookie (first-year player) in a league.
 The Major League Baseball award is given to the most outstanding rookie both the American League and the National League.
 Most leagues have an award of this type; a common variant in single division leagues is to have separate awards for position players and pitchers.

-The first MLB award was chosen by the Chicago chapter of the Baseball Writers Association of America from 1940 to 1946.
+The first MLB award was chosen by the Chicago, IL chapter of the Baseball Writers Association of America from 1940 to 1946; that award is considered unofficial.
 In 1947, the chapter invited all members of the BBWAA to vote.
 Jackie Robinson won the first award.

 Originally the award was known as the J. Louis Comiskey Memorial Award, after the Chicago White Sox owner of the 1930s.
 In 1987, in honor of the 40th year since Jackie Robinson broke the color line, it became known as the Jackie Robinson Award.